Armed struggle in IOK must continue: AJK PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-He said India considers herself the successor of the British rule and its nefarious designs of expansionism are on the pattern of the East India Company.
+He said India considers herself the successor of British rule and its nefarious designs of expansionism are on the pattern of East India Company.

-He expressed these views at an inaugural ceremony of the “Kashmir Centre” at National Press Club here on Saturday, says an official handout.
+He expressed these views at inaugural ceremony of “Kashmir Centre” at National Press Club in the federal capital on Saturday, says an official handout.

 The AJK prime minister stressed the need to access the international media to highlight the plight of Kashmiris.
 He appreciated the establishment of “Kashmir Centre” at National Press Club and hoped that the forum will play its important role in disseminating accurate news stories to the mainstream media.